Poland in talks with Chinese buyers over LOT airline stake

 "According to EU law a carrier from outside the EU cannot take over more than 49 percent of a carrier from the EU, hence we are in talks with potential investors, among others, from China," he said.

-Morawiecki also said that usually it is a very long road to finalize such a transaction.
+Morawiecki also said that usually it is a very long road to finalise such a transaction.

 Air China was not immediately available for comment.